. . . recipes, cookery, food, cooking vacations

 "The chicken is a funny bird, or so it is said.

 This dish however does just that.
-It is a basically a chicken 'sauté' or casserole, with a couple of neat twists to it.
-Fresh water crayfish is not in everyone's budget, but that's not to say you can't just leave them out and enjoy the remaining dish anyway.
-I do hope you will try this, because with or without the crayfish tails it truly is wonderful, hardly any wonder then, that this dish has survived and been popular for over two hundred years.
+It is a basically a chicken sauté or casserole, with a couple of neat twists to it.
+Fresh water crayfish is not in everyone's budget, but that is not to say you can't just leave them out and enjoy the remaining dish anyway.
+I do hope you will try this because, with or without the crayfish tails, it truly is wonderful.
+Hardly any wonder then that this dish has survived and been popular for over two hundred years.

 Chicken Marengo